Can you clone VM from snapshot?

 Some user may ask “How can I use a snapshot to create a virtual machine for testing purposes?”

 Generally, you can select to clone VM from VMware snapshots with built-in feature in VMware Workstation.
-But for VMware ESXi, unfortunately, there is no direct way to clone VM from snapshots.
+But for VMware ESXi, unfortunately, there is no direct way for VMware ESXi clone VM from snapshots.

-If you want to achieve the purpose of cloning a virtual machine from a snapshot on ESXi, you can refer to the two methods mentioned in this article.
+If you want to achieve the purpose of cloning a virtual machine from a snapshot on ESXi, you can refer to the two ways mentioned in this article.